 However, the cost of wages paid isn’t the same for all countries because “the cost of living determines how much an offshore worker is paid, not the wage itself.
 For example, the minimum wage of an entry-level Filipino offshore worker is around $500 a month.
 At first glance, that’s chump change for a foreigner…but well above the rate in the local job market, which translates to offshoring jobs attracting topnotch talent.”

 4. Quality work can only be done by in-house staff.

 Having an in-house staff who are competent and reliable is standard practice.
-But, it's not a standard thing to say that your onshore employees are the only people in the world who can do the job well.
+But, it’s not a standard thing to say that your onshore employees are the only people in the world who can do the job well.
 Many people in other countries can provide quality work as well as or even better than onshore staff.
-The fact that offshore staff cost lower than their onshore counterparts should not be your basis of judging their work.
+The fact that offshore staff cost lower than their onshore counterparts should not be your basis for judging their work.

 Hiring a few people for your in-house staff is fine.
 But, when you start expanding you’ll need an influx of talented workers.
 Some big companies may be able to pay 20 dollars or more per hour for a new batch of employees.
 But, for small businesses or start-ups this option is often impractical or the worst option for them.

 Also, hiring an in-house team does not guarantee that quality work will be done.
-It's always a challenge to find great talent with the right mix of skills and experience.
-In any business relationship - whether it's part of outsourcing or simply a domestic partnership - high quality work should be expected.
+It’s always a challenge to find great talent with the right mix of skills and experience.
+In any business relationship – whether it’s part of outsourcing or simply a domestic partnership – high-quality work should be expected.